user-blank1/Pet-project/expense-tracker/part-1/README.md

   **Acceptance Criteria:**

-  An "Edit" button allows modification of expense details.
+  - An "Edit" button allows modification of expense details.
-  A "Delete" button removes the expense from the list and updates the backend.
+  - A "Delete" button removes the expense from the list and updates the backend.
+  -  * Animate deleting a table record

   **Endpoints:**